ondat/documentation/docs/operations/backups-and-restores-with-kastenk10.md

 The remainder of this walk through will assume you have access to the Kasten K10 UI.
 You can install it following the instructions [here](https://docs.kasten.io/latest/access/dashboard.html).
-Everything we do in the following steps may be done via `kubectl` and the command line, however, but is not shown in this guide.
+Everything we do in the following steps may be done via `kubectl` and the command line, however this is not shown in this guide.

 Once K10 is installed you can then create a "Profile" and configure the backup location.